liflab/labpal-project/Readme.md

 by typing `gnuplot`.

-This archive should contain a single runnable JAR file; suppose it is called `MyLab.jar`.
+This archive should contain a single runnable JAR file; suppose it is called `my-lab.jar`.
 To start the lab and use its web interface, type at the command
 line:

-    java -jar MyLab.jar --web
+    java -jar my-lab.jar

 You should see something like this:

-    LabPal v2.3
+    LabPal v2.6
     (C) 2015-2017 Laboratoire d'informatique formelle
     Université du Québec à Chicoutimi, Canada
     Please visit http://localhost:21212/index to run this lab